West Island College

 West Island College (WIC) is a system of three Canadian private schools: West Island College Montreal, founded in 1974, West Island College Calgary, founded in 1982, and Class Afloat–West Island College International, founded in 1984.

 While the schools historically shared varying levels of affiliation, each school now operates independently.
 A West Island College school was opened briefly in Ottawa, Ontario, but is no longer in operation.

 Each school was founded by Terry D. Davies, with Jack Grant playing a significant role as well, as fully French immersion (no English stream).
 The two met while teaching French at Riverdale High School.
 Grant was particularly instrumental in founding WIC Calgary after Grant joined WIC Montreal in 1975.

 West Island College (Montreal)

 West Island College Montreal was the first West Island school to open and was founded in 1974 to provide an academic program dedicated to preparing students for post secondary education.
 The first year it only had 40 grade 7 students.
-The following year the total school population to 80 and included grade 8 students, progressing from grade 7.
+The following year the total school population increased to 80 and included grade 8 students, progressing from grade 7.

 It was first established in Pointe-Claire, Quebec, on Montreal's West Island, an area at the western end of the island of Montreal.
 The school moved to its present location in Dollard-des-Ormeaux in 1978 in order to accommodate a growing student body.
 Today West Island College in Montreal has an annual enrolment of 400 students, and includes both a French school and an English school housed within the same facility.